cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 cat unsignedTx.json
 ```

 Now, sign the transaction using the following command.
-You will need the `chaind-id`, `sequence` and `account-number` obtained earlier:
+You will need the `chain-id`, `sequence` and `account-number` obtained earlier:

 ```bash
 gaiacli tx sign unsignedTx.json --from <delegatorKeyName> --offline --chain-id cosmoshub-1 --sequence <sequence> --account-number <account-number> > signedTx.json